 - buffer (ReadableBuffer) Write out the data in this buffer - start (int) Start of the slice of buffer to write out: buffer[start:end] - end (int) End of the slice; this index is not included.
-Defaults to len (buffer)

-readinto (self, buffer: typing.WriteableBuffer, , start: int = 0, end: Optional[int] = None) \rightarrow None
+Defaults to len(buffer) - readinto(self, buffer: circuitpython\typing.WriteableBuffer, \, start: int = 0, end: Optional[int] = None) $\rightarrow$ None

 Read into buffer.
 If the number of bytes to read is 0, nothing happens.
-The buffer include any data added to the fifo even if it was added before this was called.
+The buffer includes any data added to the fifo even if it was added before this was called.